- Chart

 Core Business Areas

-- Transmission: The company is responsible for a substantial portion of Brazil's electricity transmission network, connecting power generation sources to distribution centers across the country.
+- Transmission: The company is responsible for transmitting electricity across vast distances within Brazil.
+It operates an extensive high-voltage transmission network that connects power generation sources to distribution centers and major consumption hubs.

 Leadership and Structure